homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Thanks to the team behind Homebridge.
 Your efforts do not go unnoticed.

 ## Disclaimer
-- All product and company names are trademarks™ or registered® trademarks of their respective holders.
-Use of them does not imply any affiliation with or endorsement by them.
 - This is not the official Panasonic plugin.
-- The plugin uses the official Panasonic API used to support official applications for iOS and Android.
-- Panasonic has not provided an official API to support external plugins, so this method may stop working at any time.
+It uses the official Panasonic API used to support official applications for iOS and Android.
+Panasonic has not provided an official API to support external plugins, so this method may stop working at any time.
 - Homebridge connect via Internet with Comfort Cloud (Panasonic platform), this solution does not work locally.
 - Despite the efforts made, the operation of the plugin is without any guarantees and at your own risk.
+- All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.

 <details>
-<summary><b>Alternatives</b></summary>
+<summary><b>Alternatives to this plugin</b></summary>

 - Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended.